shakeshar/stratis-mobile/README.md

 ## Running the tests

-Don't write bugs, don't need tests
+I don't write bugs, tests is obsolete

 ## Built With